4.0. Typing

 registered: papd.Series[padt.UInt32] = pa.Field(ge=0)

-- High performance due to core validation logic written in Rust.
+- High Performance: The core validation logic is written in Rust, making it extremely fast.

-- Validation for many standard library types, including dataclasses and TypedDicts.
+- Broad Compatibility: Works with many standard library types, including dataclasses and

-- A rich ecosystem of integrations with popular libraries like FastAPI and SQLModel.
+. - Rich Ecosystem: Integrates with popular libraries like FastAPI, Typer, and SQLModel.

 import pydantic as pdt